milesdai/TAoE3Solutions/CONTRIBUTING.md

 To get started with a contribution, first make sure you have a working LaTeX toolchain set up on your machine.

+For more instructions on how to use Github and our rebase workflow, check out [CONTRIBUTING_GITHUB.md](CONTRIBUTING_GITHUB.md)

 ### Requirements

 Compiling the document should require any standard LaTeX distribution as well as the following packages: